Analysis | Five falsehoods spurring Republican concern about the election

 The simplest thing to do, though, is to point to Trump’s insistence during the 2016 primaries that polls showing him with a broad lead were accurate.
 And they were!
 A lot of pundits were dubious that they would hold, but they held, accurately tracking the opinions of Republican voters.
 Over and over at his rallies, Trump would pull the latest primary polls out of his pocket and rattle off their findings.
 He understood they were right and treated them as such.

-Then the polls started saying that Trump was unpopular and Trump started saying they were wrong.
+Then the polls started saying Trump was unpopular, and Trump started saying they were wrong.

 Mail-in ballots — and elections generally — are subject to rampant fraud.
-Since Trump clearly privately understands that he's trailing Biden and since many of Biden's votes will come in the form of mail-in ballots, the president has embarked on a truly staggering effort to undermine confidence in those votes.
+Because Trump clearly privately understands he’s trailing Biden and because many of Biden’s votes will come in the form of mail-in ballots, the president has embarked on a truly staggering effort to undermine confidence in those votes.

 He has done this before, of course.
-In 2016, he repeatedly claimed that people regularly cast illegal ballots while voting in-person, alleging in August of that year that this was the only way he would lose Pennsylvania.
+In 2016, he repeatedly claimed people regularly cast illegal ballots while voting in person, alleging in August of that year that this was the only way he would lose Pennsylvania.
 When he won several states, including Pennsylvania and Michigan by narrow margins, his campaign sought to block recounts that might have eroded or reversed his leads.
 In a court filing in Michigan, his legal team explicitly argued that there was no evidence of fraud in the election and, therefore, no need to recount the ballots.

 Since he lost the popular vote, though, Trump began claiming that there was in-person fraud — millions of votes from immigrants in California, for example.
 Just enough, conveniently that he could purport to be the real winner of the popular vote, which, of course, he wasn’t.

 There was and is no evidence of any significant fraud affecting the 2016 contest.
-Saying there is no evidence that millions of ballots were cast illegally in California is like saying that there’s no evidence that the sky is actually composed of four large blue cats; the assertion is so ridiculous that even addressing it seems a waste of time.
+Saying there is no evidence that millions of ballots were cast illegally in California is like saying that there’s no evidence that the sky is composed of four large blue cats; the assertion is so ridiculous that even addressing it seems a waste of time.

 But all of this context is important for considering Trump’s newfound and inconsistent claims about mail-in votes.
 There is no evidence of rampant, systemic fraud in mail-in voting, something we’ve covered over and over.
-Here’s perhaps the most comprehensive look at the subject, and here’s a quiz helpfully differentiating between things that look like they might lead to fraud (dead people on the voter rolls and so on) and things that actually have been shown to be vectors for fraudulent voting.
+Here’s perhaps the most comprehensive look at the subject, and here’s a quiz helpfully differentiating between things that look like they might lead to fraud (dead people on the voter rolls and so on) and things that have been shown to be vectors for fraudulent voting.

-To put a fine point on it: Trump is saying that mail-in ballots are fraudulent because he wants to be able to say they should be discounted.
+To put a fine point on it: Trump is saying mail-in ballots are fraudulent because he wants to be able to say they should be discounted.
 In 2016, he did this after the fact to save face over losing the popular vote.
-This year he seems to be doing it proactively to be able to contest vote-counting after Election Day.
-In neither case, though, are his assertions valid.
+This year, he seems to be doing it proactively to be able to contest vote-counting after Election Day.
+In neither case, though, is his assertion valid.

 There is a concerted effort to steal the election from Trump or to rig it against him.
 The claims above overlap with a broad assertion that there’s a grand conspiracy to prevent Trump from being reelected.

-At times, Trump has argued that polling is meant to suppress the enthusiasm of his base, a claim that is wrong both directly — reputable polls are simply measuring support — and indirectly, given that he was saying this in June, well before anyone was actually voting and, therefore, well before enthusiasm about voting mattered.
+At times, Trump has argued that polling is meant to suppress the enthusiasm of his base, a claim that is wrong both directly — reputable polls are simply measuring support — and indirectly, given that he was saying this in June, well before anyone was voting and, therefore, well before enthusiasm about voting mattered.
 At other times, Trump has alleged that incidents like ballots being improperly discarded in Pennsylvania are evidence of a broad Democratic plot to wrench the election away from him.
 That incident, later shown not to have involved fraud at all, was never connected to anything resembling a national anti-Trump conspiracy, despite one alleged in vague strokes by Trump himself.

 There is certainly a widespread effort to deny Trump reelection.
 Biden’s campaign and the Democratic Party, among others, are spending hundreds of millions of dollars with that specific aim.
 But there is no evidence that there are efforts to secretly change the rules to disadvantage Trump.
-Yes, some states have introduced expanded mail-in voting, but that’s a function of the coronavirus pandemic, not of trying to defeat Trump (much less, as some have claimed, to allow for rampant, systemic fraud, which, again, doesn’t demonstrably exist).
+Yes, some states have introduced expanded mail-in voting, but that’s a function of the coronavirus pandemic, not of trying to defeat Trump (much less, as some have claimed, to allow for rampant systemic fraud, which, again, doesn’t demonstrably exist).

 As has been a theme for Trump since the outset of his first presidential bid, anything that disadvantages him in any way is often dismissed as part of a broad effort to see him fail.
 To Trump and many of his allies, Trump necessarily sits at the center of the political universe and anything that happens in that universe is focused on undercutting him or his allies.

 A good example of this has been the emergent focus on social media companies over the past few years.
 After their platforms were used to sow hateful rhetoric and disinformation in the 2016 campaign, Facebook, Google and Twitter faced calls to introduce new guide rails muting virulently negative speech and blocking false information.
-When Twitter implemented efforts to reduce the volume of trolling posts, for example, conservatives affected by the change insisted that it was a function of their politics, which was not obviously the case.
-The purported bias of social-media companies became a rallying point, bolstered by dubious claims and reports.
+When Twitter implemented efforts to reduce the volume of trolling posts, for example, conservatives affected by the change insisted it was a function of their politics, which was not obviously the case.
+The purported bias of social media companies became a rallying point, bolstered by dubious claims and reports.

 As Trump and his allies have increased their false rhetoric about mail-in voting, Twitter and Facebook have been more aggressive about flagging or muting the claims being made.
 It becomes a feedback loop: Trump says something false, it’s flagged, the companies are accused of bias, and people try to amplify Trump’s original false claim.
-That cycle hit a new apex this week, when the New York Post published a story that raised numerous red flags suggesting a disinformation effort.
-Twitter and Facebook limited the ability to share the story, a decision that will certainly be debated over the next few months.
+That cycle hit a new apex this week, when the New York Post published a report that raised numerous red flags suggesting a disinformation effort.
+Twitter and Facebook limited the ability to share the report, a decision that will certainly be debated over the next few months.
 To Trump’s defenders, though, the throughline was clear: Prominent platforms were primarily focused on hurting Trump and conservatives.

 It’s worth stepping back: It is unlikely that the only thing standing between Trump and four more years as president was people being unable to read the New York Post’s report.
 The idea that Trump’s real and imagined opponents are engaging in devious activity to illicitly harm him is simply unsupported by the evidence.